The best idea though was shared by

 an old salt I once knew.
 He suggested:

-If you're too cold, sail for
+If you are too cold, sail for

 the equator until the shivering stops.